British comedian Romesh Ranganathan is coming to Dubai

 British comedian Romesh Ranganathan is gearing up to bring his brand of funny to the UAE.

-The stand-up, who is known for his sharp with an observational humour, will perform his first show in Dubai at the Coca-Cola Area on October 25.
+The stand-up, who is known for his sharp with an observational humour, will perform his first show in Dubai at the Coca-Cola Arena on October 25.

 According to his Instagram handle, his brand-new show will examine the human condition and provide a guaranteed night of comedy, introspection and no real answers.